torshin5ergey/python-playground/automate-boring-stuff-projects/README.md

 - [chess-dictionary-validator](./chess-dictionary-validator): Checks whether a given chessboard configuration is valid.
 - [coin-flip-streaks](./coin-flip-streaks): Simulates coin flips and analyzes the occurrence of streaks of six heads or six tails in a row.
 - [comma-code](./comma-code): Converts a list into a string.
+- [fantasy-game-inventory](./fantasy-game-inventory): Manages an inventory system, allowing users to display the current inventory and add new items to it.
 - [tic-tac-toe](./tic-tac-toe): Classic Tic Tac Toe game.

 ## Author